The Consequences of Tighter Regulations on Construction

 The Hackitt Report

-Commissioned by Dame Judith Hackitt, the report was conducted following the tragedy at Grenfell Tower.
-The report looks into fire safety regulations, how to improve compliance and enforcement of these new regulations.
-It focuses on high rise residential buildings, and it is within the residential sector where many regulations you should be aware of are changing.
+Commissioned by Dame Judith Hackitt, The Hackitt Report was conducted following the tragedy at Grenfell Tower.
+The report looks into fire safety regulations, how to improve compliance and the enforcement of these new regulations.
+The report focuses on high-rise residential buildings, and it is within the residential sector where many regulations you should be aware of are changing.

 Alongside identifying systematic failures within the industry, the report continues to provide recommendations for stricter regulations, means of enforcement and accountability of firms.